LBHackney-IT/API-Playbook/docs/data_migration.md

 **Notes:**

  - DMS does not support Postgres version 12, so use version 11 or older.
- - Always store passwords in parameter store and do not hardcode them
+ - Always store passwords in parameter store and do not hardcode them.
- - “Multi_az” should be true for production databases
+ - “Multi_az” should be true for production databases.
  - “subnet_ids” requires subnets in 2 different AZs.
 Make sure those are private subnets to ensure that the database is secure.
 - Currently not terraformed: To enable traffic from DMS to your Postgres instance, ensure you add to the ingress rules of the database’s security group all traffic   from DMS security group.